zohaakhawajaa/EDA-with-y-data-Profiling/README.md

-# EDA with ydata-profiling
+# EDA with ydata-profiling & Skimpy

-A small Python project demonstrating **Exploratory Data Analysis (EDA)** using `ydata-profiling`.
+A small Python project demonstrating **Exploratory Data Analysis (EDA)** using `ydata-profiling` and `Skimpy`.
-This project generates a detailed data profiling report for any dataset, making it easy to understand data distributions, correlations, and missing values.
+It generates **interactive and summary reports** for datasets, helping you quickly understand distributions, correlations, and missing values.

 ---

 ## Features

+- Generate detailed **interactive reports** with ydata-profiling
-- Quick EDA report generation
+- Quick **summary reports** using Skimpy
 - Handles numerical and categorical data
 - Detects missing values, correlations, and distributions
-- Produces interactive HTML report

 ---

 ## Installation
+Install required packages:

+pip install -r requirements.txt
 Clone the repository:

 ```bash